 - Compatible with Dolby Atmos for music and also with Fire TV

-As we expected - due to the Amazon Music HD launch - the device is compatible with hi-res, lossless playback.
-Amazon has worked with Universal, Warner and Sony to produce 3D audio versions of an unspecified library of tracks through Amazon Music HD.
+However, that's not to say that you can't get mind-blowing performance from the Echo Studio.
+Amazon has worked with Universal, Warner and Sony to produce 3D audio versions of an unspecified library of Dolby Atmos tracks through Amazon Music HD.
+Studio is also supporting Sony's 360 Reality Audio format, too.

-These tracks are produced using Sony 360 Reality Audio and Dolby Atmos technologies.
-Although the Atmos name is appearing in more and more devices, the endorsement here is a new step.
-You can wirelessly connect Echo Studio with Fire TV Cube (1st Gen or 2nd Gen), Fire TV Stick 4K or Fire TV (3rd Gen) to playback Atmos content.
+Although the Dolby Atmos name is appearing in more and more devices, the endorsement here is a new step.
+As we mentioned, you can wirelessly connect Echo Studio with Fire TV Cube (1st Gen or 2nd Gen), Fire TV Stick 4K or Fire TV (3rd Gen) to play back Atmos content.
+We couldn't get this to work initially but after an Alexa app update it kicked in fine.

-You're also able to pair the Echo Studio with another to beef up the audio still further.
+You're also able to pair the Echo Studio with another to beef up the audio still further, although we've only got one so haven't given this a go.